Sign In Forgot Password

 Reach Rabbi Soffer at rabbisoffer@judeareform.org or (919) 489-7062, ext 231.

-Rabbi Robin Damsky, rabbidamsky@judeareform.org
+Contact Rabbi Bender: rabbibender@judeareform.org

 John Friedman, Rabbi Emeritus

-Rabbi John Friedman retired in June 2015 after enthusiasticly leading us for 35 years.
+Rabbi John Friedman retired in June 2015 after enthusiastically leading us for 35 years.
 He and his wife, Dr. Nan Friedman, still live in Durham and participate, actively in the life of Judea Reform Congregation.
 His son, Josh, and his daughter, Abby, grew up here.

 Rabbi Friedman was born in Kansas City and studied at the Hebrew Union College - Jewish Institute of Religion in Jerusalem and Cincinnati where he was ordained in 1976, and from where he received an honorary doctorate.
 After four years at Emanuel Congregation in Chicago, he came to North Carolina to serve Judea Reform.
 Rabbi Friedman taught and will continue to teach adults and children through our many synagogue programs.